-Students are admitted to the DNP program with the expectation that they will complete their program of study in a timely fashion.
+Students are admitted to the DNP program with the expectation that they will complete the program of study in a timely fashion.
 The DNP curriculum builds on the student's advanced practice expertise while enhancing leadership and inquiry skills.
 The process of inquiry facilitates innovative thinking to evaluate research to enhance nursing practice and the delivery of patient care.
 Most students will be able to complete the DNP program in a minimum of 36 semester hours.
-The length of the DNP program is two calendar years or six semesters of part-time study.
+The length of the DNP program is two calendar years or six semesters, or optionally, four calendar years or twelve semesters.

 Students are required to attend an orientation session at the beginning of the program and should attend three intensive Colloquium (face-to-face sessions) for 2-3 days each year.
-All other coursework will be instructed in an online format utilizing the Blackboard Learning Management System.
+All other coursework will be instructed in an online format utilizing an online learning management system.
 Faculty will be available to students via synchronous technology, email, face-to face meetings or telephone as needed and/or requested by the student.

-As a DNP student, you are also expected to present at a local, regional or national conference.
+As a DNP student, you are also expected to present at a local, regional or national conference or research expose'.
 This conference should be related to your translational research project.

-Time from enrollment to completion of required coursework should occur within the six semesters of study; time from start to the development of the translational research project will be in the third semester; however, all students must begin to formulate ideas and structure of their project by the end of the first semester.
+Time from enrollment to completion of required coursework should occur within the six or twelve semesters of study, depending on the selected plan of study.
+All students must begin to formulate ideas and structure of their translational research project by the end of the first semester and successfully complete the project by the end of the program of study.

-DNP study requires a minimum of 1000 hours of post-baccalaureate clinical practice that builds on hours earned at the masters level.
+DNP study requires a minimum of 1000 hours of post-baccalaureate clinical practice that builds on hours earned the post-baccalaureate level.
 Specific hour requirements may vary for each student based on the number of practicum hours completed in his/her master's program.
 Two Experiential Learning courses (7007 and 7018) are provided in order for DNP students who lack post-baccalaureate clinical hours to obtain those prior to implementation of the translational research project.